On solvability of a time-fractional semilinear heat equation, and its quantitative approach to the classical counterpart: Introduction

-where $N\geq1$, $T>0$, $p>1$, and $\mu$ is a nonnegative Radon measure on ${\bf R}^N$.
-Here, $\partial_t^\alpha$ is the Caputo derivative of order $\alpha\in (0,1)$, that is
+where $p>1$ and $\mu$ is a nonnegative Radon measure on ${\bf R}^N$.
+Here, ${}^{C}\partial_t^\alpha$ is the Caputo derivative of order $\alpha\in (0,1)$, that is

-where $\Gamma$ is the usual Gamma function.
-This mathematical tool has been proposed to model the anomalous diffusion, which is different from the usual diffusion of materials based on the Brownian motion.
-For the mathematical treatment of time-fractional equations, see e.g. \cite{Podl99, GalWar20, LuchYama19}.
+where $\Gamma$ is the gamma function.
+This mathematical model has been proposed to interpret anomalous diffusion, which is different from the conventional one based on the Brownian motion.
+For the mathematical treatment of time-fractional problems, see, e.g., \cite{Podl99, GalWar20, LuchYama19}.